We spend a lot of time in class discussion and analysis, so these expectations are important!

 - The bell signals the start of class.
 All students should begin working on the Bell Ringer posted on the projector immediately when seated.

 - All students should bring a fully charged laptop daily.
 While laptops may not be used for the entirety of the class, students will utilize them throughout the class period.
-If a student repeatedly fails to bring a fully charged laptop to class, it will negatively affect his/her grade.

 The Northeast High School grading scale is as follows: